 - lack of energy and motivation

-- loss of interest and pleasure in the things you usually find them in
+- loss of interest and pleasure in the things you usually enjoy

 - feeling anxious and worried